bassslapper3390/Measuring-CO2-Concentration-in-Air-using-Arduino-and-MQ-135-Sensor/README.md

 Integrate the system with home automation platforms like Home Assistant to monitor CO2 levels in closed rooms.
 Automatically trigger actions such as opening windows or activating ventilation systems when CO2 levels exceed a predefined threshold.
 (Will probably use an ESP32)

 ---

-The README is now more polished and includes the images in a more presentable format.